Palomino Club (Las Vegas): History

 Luis Hidalgo, Jr., took over the club in 2003.
 One of the changes that he instituted was to start an all-male nude act, known as the "Palomino Stallions", to try to attract female customers.

 In 2005, Luis Hidalgo Jr., his son, Luis Hidalgo III. and Hidalgo, Jr.'s longtime girlfriend, Anabel Espindola, were charged - and eventually found guilty - as co-conspirators in the contract murder of a former employee who had been telling competitors that Hidalgo Jr. was still paying cabdrivers to divert customers to the Palomino Club.
 Their former doorman, Timothy TJ Hadland, had been found shot dead on a road near Lake Mead on May 19, 2005, just two weeks after quitting the club.
 Three other Palomino employees, and the actual killer, were also found guilty on charges related to Hadland's killing.
 Their case was later shown on the TV show The First 48 on March 31, 2011 as a "Lost Episode".

-In 2007, Hidalgo sold the club to his lawyer, Dominic Gentile, in order to cover legal fees.
-Gentile is one of the city's more prominent defense attorneys, and received the land as payment from former Palomino owner Luis Hidalgo Jr. in exchange for Gentile's representation of Hidalgo in the investigation of the May 19, 2005, shooting death of Timothy Hadland.
-Dominic in turn turned the operation of the club over to his son, Adam Gentile, who had previously been the General Manager of Club Paradise.
+In 2006, Hidalgo sold the club to Adam Gentile, in order to cover legal fees.
+Gentile's father, Dominic Gentile, is one of the city's more prominent defense attorneys, and received the payment from former Palomino owner Luis Hidalgo Jr. in exchange for Gentile's representation of Hidalgo in the investigation of the May 19, 2005, shooting death of Timothy Hadland.
+Adam Gentile, who had previously been the General Manager of Club Paradise, is still the current owner as of 2023.

 In 2009 Gentile let cameras into the club to film King Of Clubs, a new reality series slated to premiere in Fall 2009 on Playboy TV.

 That same year (2009), Hidalgo, Jr. and his son were sentenced to life in prison.
 The son's girlfriend took a plea deal for voluntary manslaughter in exchange for her testimony.